-The proposed Ph.D. in Healthcare Informatics program, along with University financial aid, will be available to all Maryland residents who qualify academically for admission.
+The proposed M.Res. in Healthcare Informatics program, along with university financial aid, will be available to all Maryland residents who qualify academically for admission.
 The University has successfully supported financial aid for its students since its founding in 1927.

-The Ph.D. in Healthcare Informatics program, with its academic rigor, will produce highly qualified healthcare professionals with the highest level of skills and abilities to advance their careers.
-The University has a proven record of rigorous, high-quality education in all of its degrees.
+The M.Res. in Healthcare Informatics program, with its academic rigor, will produce highly qualified Construction leaders with the highest level of skills and abilities to advance their careers.
+The University has a proven record of rigorous high-quality education in all of its degrees.
 The University is fully accredited by five accrediting organizations.
 The University receives its regional accreditation from the Middle States Commission on Higher Education (MSCHE).
-The University also has specialized accreditation from the International Accreditation Council of Business Education (IACBE), Accreditation Board for Engineering and Technology (ABET), National Security Agency (NSA), and Department of Homeland Security (DHS).
-The Ph.D. in Healthcare Informatics program is consistent with the MSCHE criteria for regional accreditation of the delivery of high-quality higher education.
+The University also holds specialized accreditation from the International Accreditation Council for Business Education (IACBE), the Accreditation Board for Engineering and Technology (ABET), the National Security Agency (NSA), and the Department of Homeland Security (DHS).
+The M.Res. in Healthcare Informatics program is consistent with the MSCHE criteria for regional accreditation of the delivery of high-quality higher education.